 Pan support diameter 14cm

-The Jetboil Helios is a very efficient gas stove for two or more campers that sets new performance standards for group use.
+The Jetboil Helios is stable, easy to use and a great performance gas stove for two or more campers to share on a trip.

 Review by Graham Thompson